elitecdog/Landing-Page-Website-Project/README.md

 # Landing-Page-Website-Project
 A website project used to help learn html and css through the odin project.
+This website is completely for fun, and not serious at all.
+It is modeled after a website that would sell keyboards, and all the images used were found under google images commercial and other licenses section.
+Overall, this project taught me a lot about the fundamentals of html and css, along with the basics of flexbox for css.